dr-itz/redmine_workflow_enhancements/README.md

 Add various enhancements to workflow editing.
 Currently this consists of these:

-  * Visualization with dagre-d3
+  * Visualization with dagre-d3:

+	* Workflow edit
+	* Tracker edit
+	* Issue edit (behind the little question mark next to "Issue Status")

 Planned features:

-  * Ability to pre-define association between tracker and issue statues or better overview
+  * Ability to pre-define association between tracker and issue statuses for better overview.

 Requirements: